nens/threedi-docs/source/e_2d_slope_tutorial.rst

 See :ref:`_uploading_schematisation` for how to upload your model.

-You can now select the model to view the details of your model.
-The model is now also available on the 3Di live site.
+The model is now also available on the 3Di live site and the management screens.

 Run your model
 ++++++++++++++